debbievo/wecycleit/README.md

 In terms of searching and displaying content on the centers, we used the Earth911 API in order to pull from a database of recycling/donation centers in the US.
 To effectively use the API, we used Description, Address, City, State, Zip Code, Phone Number, Hours, Materials, URL, and Distance to display a list of recycling centers based on the search queries.

 For Schedule Pickup, we used SQLite to implement a databse that would hold user information and confirm that they had scheduled a pick up with the center.

-## Source Code and Functionality

-### index.html
-* Functionality: App homepage, has search fields for material and location, has link to recycling guide

-### searchResultsListView.html
-* Functionality: Shows results for recycling centers matching search query in list form

-### searchResultsMapView.html
-* Functionality: Shows results for recycling centers matching search query in map form

-### filterResults.html
-* Functionality: Has options to filter search results by distance and dropoff/pickup availability

-### centerInfo.html
-* Functionality: Displays more information about a recycling center, shows location of center on a map, has link to schedule curbside pickup

-### schedulePickup.html
-* Functionality: A form for users to schedule curbside pickup

-### pickupConfirmed.html
-* Functionality: Confirmation page for pickup scheduling

-### recyclingGuide.html
-* Functionality: Page containing FAQ about recycling

-### create_database.js
-* Functionality: Creates databases for storing scheduling form information and center information

-### server.js
-* Functionality: Contains app backend and sqlite code for posting and getting information from the databases

-### listView.js
-* Functionality: Creates a list of centers based on user search query and filters, also posts text inputs and stores info into center info database.

-### mapView.js
-* Functionality: Contains functions that place markers on the map based on the latitude and longitude of the listView search results

-### filter.js
-* Functionality: Updates the slider based on user defined range and keeps tracks of which boxes are checked for user preferred filtering

-### script.js
-* Functionality: Validates text input and enables searching based on those inputs by using the Earth911 API.

-### availableTags.js
-* Functionality: Contains a list of available materials for autocomplete

-### centerInfo.js
-* Functionality: Uses an ajax call to get the center info data from the database depending on the center that was clicked on and display it for the user to see.
-A marker is also placed on a map to show its location

-### schedule.js
-* Functionality: Validates scheduling form input, posts form inputs and stores info into scheduling info database.

-### confirmation.js
-* Functionality: Contains ajax call to grab latest record from scheduling info database and display information on page

-### index.css
-* Functionality: General page styling, contains styling for buttons, slider, text, and more.

-### map.css
-* Functionality: Extra styling for map pages, separated from index.css because of possible conflicting styles for body and head.

 ## Demo Video
 [Link to Demo Video](https://drive.google.com/file/d/1pp8y0NcJICtsaz15VgN8ykkWwCpWN2BA/view?usp=sharing "WeCycleIt Demo Video")